MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_LAB_MANUAL.md

     - Type: **string**
     - Name: **cityName**

-2. In the **ShowDataForCity** action code block, above the return statement, save the following key and value in the **ViewBag** property:
+2. In the **ShowDataForCity** action code block, above the return statement, save the following key and value in the **ViewData** property:
     - Key: **City**
     - Value: **_cities[cityName]**